-Optima Medicare has two formularies depending on the plan you are considering for 2018 and a single formulary for 2019.
-Coverage may vary by plan.
-Choose your plan carefully to make sure that it covers the medicine you regularly take.
+Optima Medicare HMO has a single formulary for 2019 although coverage may vary by plan.
+Choose your plan carefully to ensure that it covers the medicine you regularly take.

 The Optima Medicare HMO formularies are available for use by Optima Medicare members.